Château Canon Pécresse Canon-Fronsac 2019

 Wine rated (2021 guide) 93/100

-A linear and inviting nose, fresh and pretty, revealing pure red fruit aromas with notes of blueberry pie.
-Melting on the palate, easy to drink, fresh, with a deliciously savory finish.
+A clean, inviting nose—fresh and appealing—revealing the purity of red berries, with hints of blueberry pie.
+Smooth on the palate, easy to drink, and fresh, with a deliciously savory finish.